-12. Questions between Ministers of the Crown
+12. Differences etc. between Ministers

 (1) Any question, difference or dispute arising with respect to the exercise of any right, power or authority or the discharge of any duty under this Act as between Ministers of the Crown having responsibilities affected by this Act, may be finally and conclusively determined by the Governor.